Two more candidates filed for local school board races Wednesday.

 Chad Vice, former owner and now managing partner of operations at Havenbrook Funeral Home, filed for the Norman Office No. 4 position.
 Ann Jones filed for the Office No. 4 office in Little Axe.

-As of now, the following individuals have declared candidacy: Max D. Venard for Moore Norman Technology Center No. 17, Zone 4, Office No. 4; Paul W. Garrett for Lexington School District No. I-57, Office No. 4; and Rodney Barrett for Noble School District No. I-40, Office No. 4.
+Four candidates filed for various board seats Monday.
+Candidates filing were Max D. Venard for Moore Norman Technology Center No. 17, Zone 4, Office No. 4; Paul W. Garrett for Lexington School District No. I-57, Office No. 4; and Rodney Barrett for Noble School District No. I-40, Office No. 4.
+John B. Southerland, Robin Hill, Office No. 1.